 Right to Assembly and Association, Participation and Play

-Children have the right to freedom of association and the freedom of peaceful assembly.
+Children have the right to freedom of association and to freedom of peaceful assembly.
 (UN-CRC Art.
 15) This right also has to be ensured/ guaranteed, where the public sphere has expanded into the digital world, i.e. through social networking services and other forms of assembly in the digital world.

 Digitisation has broadened the possibilities for children to take part actively in dissemination of information, opinions and ideas and provides huge potential, especially with regard to democratic co-determination.
 Information can be provided, spread, publicly discussed and commented on very quickly anywhere.

-- UN-Committee for the Rights of the Child, Vereinte Nationen
+- UN-Committee on the Rights of the Child, Vereinte Nationen

 Adopted and opened for signature, ratification and accession by General Assembly resolution 44/25 of 20 November 1989, entry into force 2 September 1990, in accordance with article 49